 This may include processing your information to:

-Monitor, maintain and improve internal business processes information and data, technology and communications solutions and services.
+Monitor, maintain and improve internal business processes information and data, technology and communications solutions and services (for example confirmation of payee).

 Ensure business continuity and disaster recovery and responding to information technology and business incidents and emergencies.